Hack4She/U-VATI/README.md

                    via real life stories.
 To provide solutions to women centric problems.

 * A personalised guidance to have one on one interaction with the Mentor.
-* A Contact Us for further queries or individual suggestions.
+* A Contact Us :phone: for further queries or individual suggestions.

 ## Stay assured that this is a place for learning, discovery, innovation, expression and discourse for the precious women out there.:smile: